ngoodger/nle-language-wrapper/README.md

 ## Getting Started

-`ssh player@35.208.244.22` to immediately try out the wrapper using a MiniHack or NethackChallenge Task using the included [play.py](nle_language_wrapper/scripts/play.py).

 ### Supported platforms

 The wrapper has been tested on macOS 12.5, Ubuntu 20.04 natively, and on Windows using WSL.\